zubinchopra/portaldocs/portal-sdk/templates/portalfx-legacy-editscopes.md

 Any edits that were made by the user and collected in an `EditScope` are saved in the storage for the browser session.
 This is managed by the shell.
 Parts or blades may request an `EditScope`, but the most common usage is in a blade.
 A blade defines a `BladeParameter` with a `Type` of `NewEditScope`.
 This informs the shell that a blade is asking for a new `editScope` object.
 Within the rest of the blade, that parameter can be attached to an `editScopeId` property on any part.
 Using this method, many parts and commands on the blade can all read from the same editScopeId.
 This is common when a command needs to save information about a part.
 After sending the `editScopeId` to the part as a property, the `viewModel`  loads the `editScope` from the cloud.

-The property/properties that constitute the entity's 'id' are specified in the following examples.
+The properties that are associated with the entity's 'id' are specified in the following examples.

-**NOTE**: In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory, and  `<dirParent>`  is the `SamplesExtension\` directory, based on where the samples were installed when the developer set up the SDK.

 * In TypeScript: